One of the great things about cats is that they’re exceptionally clean creatures that can groom themselves, so you’ll rarely have to give them a bath.

 Now comes the toughest part — bathing your cat!
 Begin by gently wetting his fur with a washcloth or the spray nozzle to get him comfortable.
 Be careful to not get any water into his eyes, ears or nose.

 After doing so, you can slowly lower your cat into the tub and wet them down starting from the legs.
 Keep speaking in a gentle and reassuring voice to calm him down.
+Examine his body language and tail movement to evaluate how he’s reacting to the bath.

 Step 5: Gently massage the shampoo into your cat’s fur